deeplearning4j/deeplearning4j/reinforcementlearning.md

 # Beginner's Guide to Deep Learning and Reinforcement Learning

-Neural networks are well known for many recent advances in such diverse fields as computer vision, machine translation and time series prediction – but reinforcement learning may be their killer app.
+Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but reinforcement learning may be their killer app.

 Reinforcement learning is goal-oriented.
-RL algorithms learn how to attain a complex objective over many steps, starting from a blank slate, and under the right conditions achieving superhuman performance.
+RL algorithms learn how to attain a complex objective or maximize along a dimension over many steps, starting from a blank slate, and under the right conditions they achieve superhuman performance.

-Reinforcement algorithms with deep learning at their core are currently beating humans at numerous Atari video games.
-While that may sound trivial, it’s a vast improvement over their previous accomplishments, and advancing rapidly courtesy of DeepMind.
+Reinforcement algorithms with deep learning at their core are currently beating expert humans at numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
+While that may sound trivial, it’s a vast improvement over their previous accomplishments, and they are advancing rapidly courtesy of [Google's DeepMind](http://deepmind.com/).

 In time, we expect RL to perform better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.
 When people talk about building robot armies, this is what they mean. :)